art0rz/GildedRose-Refactoring-Kata/README.md

 database, but to keep things simple (and managable time-wise), I've kept it to a database in memory.
 The API is also a separate package, located in `TypeScript/packages/gilded-rose-api-middleware`

-I've kept the refactoring kata, the CMS and the API middleware separate by leveraging Yarn workspaces, which allowed me to keep the packages separate, while still being to use one another as normal npm packages.
+Using Yarn Workspaces, the refactoring kata, the CMS and the API middleware are kept in separate packages.

 ## Running the code